conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 ### __Text Cleaning__

-In order to feed lyrics into the various models I used, significant time was spent on cleaning and making the data that was collected useable.
+To feed lyrics into the various models I used, significant time was spent on cleaning and making the data that was collected useable.
 To do this, several steps to properly clean the data were taken:

 __1. Prep text into corpus__
   - __Regex:__ Some lyric data also contain reference to song structure (i.e. name of collaborating artist) and needed to be removed since it wasn't essential to the analysis.
 This was completed by filtering words through regex using `r"\[[^\]]*\]"` as the sorting method.